Skip to content

 • Make sure you include dates of all of your education, work experience and previous employers as well.
 And keep it concise – your CV shouldn’t be longer than two pages.

-Once you’ve submitted your application, you may be asked to take some online assessments to identify whether you have the right skills for the role you’ve applied to.
-You’ll be provided full instructions in the email inviting you to participate, which will include how long you have to complete the assessments.
+Once you’ve submitted your application, you may be asked to take some online assessments (Skills Insight Assessment and for tech roles a Coding Simulation) to identify whether you have the right skills for the role you’ve applied to.
+You’ll be provided full instructions in the email inviting you to participate.
 You’ll have a few days in which to do it so make sure you set aside a time when you can concentrate fully on the task at hand.

 Employee's talking